stantmob/stant-ui-android-library/ui-library/src/main/java/br/com/stant/libraries/uilibrary/components/executedpercentbarview/doc/executedpercentbarview.md

 * [Back to Repository Readme](https://github.com/stantmob/stant-ui-android-library#how-add-into-your-project) .

-2. Create your string variable, they will correspond for the string value for title and subtitle.
+2. Create your string variable, they will correspond for the string value for description and percentage.
 ```xml
     <data>
             <variable